 When you start your Candida treatment plan, one of the first things you’ll read is that you need to cut out sugary sodas from your diet.
-This can be s major lifestyle change for some of us.
+This can be a major lifestyle change for some of us.
 According to a recent poll, nearly half of Americans drink a soda every day, while 7% drink an incredible 4 glasses or more!

 The obvious temptation when you begin a Candida diet is to switch to diet sodas instead of your regular sugary brand.
 Reducing your sugar intake has to be a good thing, right?
 The thing is, although you might be depriving those Candida colonies of sugar, there are several other ways that artificial sweeteners like aspartame can impact your health.
 Today I’m going to explain the two reasons why you must avoid aspartame if you want to beat your Candida and regain your health.

 Aspartame contains no carbohydrates, so at first glance it’s tough to see how it can make Candida worse.
-Carbohydrates are the food that Candida Albicans needs to grow and build its cell walls.
+Carbohydrates are the food that Candida albicans needs to grow and build its cell walls.
 But although aspartame does not contain carbohydrates itself, it can still have an impact on your blood sugar.

 A Canadian study in 2007 looked into the use of aspartame for diabetics.
 The researchers fed a group of men five different types of breakfast, including a high-sucrose meal and an aspartame meal.
-They found that “Contrary to all expectation, the aspartame breakfast induced a similar rise in glucose and insulin levels at baseline than the sucrose meal”.
+They found that, “Contrary to all expectation, the aspartame breakfast induced a similar rise in glucose and insulin levels at baseline than the sucrose meal.”
 In other words, the aspartame caused roughly the same rise in blood glucose as the sucrose did.
 And as you know, a spike in blood sugar can feed a Candida overgrowth.

 Several studies by the Ramazzini Institute have found that doses of aspartame induced cancer in mice.
 Their most recent study came to the conclusion that aspartame “should be considered a multiple site, trans-species carcinogenic agent.”
 The methodology of these studies has been disputed by the FDA (the same organization that controversially approved aspartame after initially banning it!).
 But until the evidence is clearer, why take the risk?

 Cancer is not the only disease that has a link to aspartame.
-It contains three powerful neurotoxins (aspartic acid, methanol and phenylalanine) that have been linked to seizures, migraines and other neurological problems.
+Aspartame contains three powerful neurotoxins (aspartic acid, methanol, and phenylalanine) that have been linked to seizures, migraines and other neurological problems.
 A 2005 study of aspartame suggested that, “neurological symptoms, including learning and memory processes, may be related to the high or toxic concentrations of the sweetener metabolites”.
 And a link has also been suggested between the aspartame found in diet sodas and heart disease.

 There are many other side effects that have an association with aspartame.
 In 1995, the FDA was forced to acknowledge that they received reports of 92 separate symptoms related to aspartame consumption.
 And there have been more than 10,000 individual complaints to the FDA about aspartame.
-If you are suffering from Candida, you need to give your immune system a chance to fight your overgrowth, not overburden it by using artificial sweeteners.
+If you are suffering from Candida Related Complex, you need to give your immune system a chance to fight your overgrowth, not overburden it by using artificial sweeteners.

 Dealing with sugar cravings is not easy, and in fact it’s probably the number one reason why Candida sufferers fail to complete their treatment plan.
 Instead of quitting sweeteners altogether, it’s generally best to find a substitute that can satisfy your sweet cravings without making your Candida worse.
-Avoid aspartame-based sweeteners like NutraSweet, Equal and Canderel, and try an herbal sweetener instead.
+Avoid aspartame-based sweeteners like NutraSweet, Equal, and Canderel, and try an herbal sweetener instead.